NHS Food-Brain-Behaviour Stakeholder Engagement Event (NIHR funded)

 10. Aggression, anti-social or challenging behaviour; (e.g. reactive or proactive; including any forms of abuse, violence or coercion)

-What will the day look like?
+What did the day look like?

 1) from Dr Alex Richardson - giving a summary outline of the scientific evidence linking nutrition and diet with brain health and behaviour, highlighting the topics for discussion.